QuentinRougemont/singletons_analysis/README.md

 # singletons_analysis

-#script to analyse distribution of singleton after normalizing for sample size
+#script to analyse the distribution of singleton after normalizing for sample size

 The distribution of singletons and rare allele can provide information about the demographic history of a given population this is one metric that I used for the study of coho salmon demography in our Plos Genetic paper see:  https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1008348